 The death of a loved one can have a severe impact on your mental and emotional health.
-Finding out your loved one was not buried where the funeral home said they were, that they were mishandled after death, or that priceless heirlooms were stolen can have a long-term impact on your emotional health.
+Finding out your loved one was not buried where the funeral home said they were, that they were mishandled after death, or that priceless heirloom was stolen can have a long-term impact on your emotional health.

 You may recover damages for the emotional impact of the funeral home’s actions.

 If the funeral home’s actions are considered willful and malicious, you may also be eligible to recover punitive damages.
-These damages are rare, but may apply in cases where the funeral home, for example, buried bodies in the wrong graves on purpose to save money or sold body tissue for profits.
-If you experienced this issues, a funeral negligence lawyer can help.
+These damages are rare but may apply in cases where the funeral home, for example, buried bodies in the wrong graves on purpose to save money or sold body tissue for profits.
+If you experienced these issues, a funeral negligence lawyer can help.